RogerIBN/RogerIBN/docs/DataScientist_Engineer_Developer-Roger-CV.md

 ---

-## Data Scientist – Engineer – Developer
+## Data Scientist - Engineer - Developer

 I am a competent physics engineer, with a profound passion for learning, programming, and science.
-I am committed to delivering high-quality services through the continuous development of my data science and data analysis skills.
-I am ambitious and capable of working both independently and as part of a team.
-My skill set includes proficiency in office technology and advanced computational capabilities.
+I am committed to delivering high quality services through the continuous development of my data science and data analysis skills.
+I am ambitious and able to work both independently and as part of a team.
+My skill set includes proficiency in office technology and advanced computational skills.

 ## Work Experience

-### Data Analyst Intern In AP-LATAM
+### Data Analyst Intern at AP-LATAM

 February 2023 - October \[Mérida, Yucatán\] \[Education\]\
-I lead the project where I extracted and analyzed the essential skills outlined in job postings.
-I utilized OCC Mundial web scraping and Python processing while working remotely from my home office.
+I led the project in which I extracted and analyzed the essential skills described in job postings.
+I used OCC Mundial web scraping and Python processing while working remotely from my home office.

 #### Data Analyst Intern Responsibilities

-- Web scraping data of job postings from OCC by using Requests in Python.
+- Web scraping data from OCC job postings by using Requests in Python.
-- Get meaningful graphs of the responses from the API.
+- Retrieve meaningful graphs of responses from the API.
-- Work as a team to document and package the project.
+- Work as part of a team to document and package the project.

 #### Data Analyst Intern Key Accomplishments

-- Implemented new statistics within the company to streamline decision-making and reduce market research time by more than 50%.
+- Implemented new statistics within the company to streamline decision-making and reduce market research time by over 50%.
-- Successfully executed the organization's inaugural project on the Apache Airflow platform.
+- Successfully completed the company's first project on the Apache Airflow platform.
-- Thoroughly documented all code in various files to ensure long-term maintainability and scalability.
+- Thoroughly documented all code in multiple files to ensure long-term maintainability and scalability.
-- Developed a versatile codebase capable of easily incorporating additional job posting sources for web scraping, enabling seamless expansion of operations.
+- Developed a versatile codebase capable of easily incorporating additional job posting sources for web scraping, allowing for seamless expansion of operations.

-### In-House In BEDU
+### In-House at BEDU

 February 2021 - August \[Mérida, Yucatán\] \[Education\]\
-I extract and analyze the essential skills outlined in job postings by utilizing LinkedIn web scraping and Python processing while working remotely from home office.
+Extract and analyze the essential skills outlined in job postings using LinkedIn web scraping and Python processing while working remotely from my home office.

 #### In-House Responsibilities

 - Web scraping data of job postings from Linked-In by using Selenium in Python.
-- Post the saved job postings to EMSI (Nowadays Lightcast) Skills API.
+- Post the saved job postings to the EMSI (Nowadays Lightcast) Skills API.
-- Get meaningful graphs of the responses from the API.
+- Obtain meaningful graphs of the responses from the API.

 #### In-House Key Accomplishments

-- Enhanced the automation process for skill extraction, reducing the average time required by 5%, from twenty minutes to nineteen, by minimizing the time spent on failed extractions.
+- Enhanced the automation process for skills extraction, reducing the average time required by 5%, from twenty minutes to nineteen minutes, by minimizing the time spent on failed extractions.
-- Optimized the graph generation process by automating web scraping and seamlessly integrating it into graph creation.
+- Optimized the graph generation process by automating web scraping and integrating it seamlessly into the graph generation process.
-- Enhanced code comprehension by meticulously documenting and refactoring the previous two scripts, dividing them into six logically structured documents.
+- Improved code comprehension by meticulously documenting and refactoring the previous two scripts, breaking them down into six logically structured documents.

 ## Skills